Education Research Fellowship Program

 Dates | Deadlines

-- Application Deadline: Extended to September 13 All application materials, including supporting documentation, must be received at the ASGP office by the stated deadline.
+- Application Deadline: September 12 All application materials, including supporting documentation, must be received at the ASGP office by the stated deadline.
 Applications received after the deadline will be reviewed on a first come first serve basis until all the Fellowship funds have been awarded.

 - Award Announcement: October 1 Applicants will be notified of award decisions by email.
 The awards will be made payable to the student directly.
 Award information will be reported to the appropriate Office of Financial Aid and may affect the student's financial aid package.